-Our team’s mission was to envision, design and build internet services to create and drive new B2B revenue streams for Verizon.
-Development ranged from core low-level capabilities to innovative consumer-facing web and mobile apps.
+Our team’s mission is to envision, design and build internet services to create and drive new B2B revenue streams for Verizon.
+Development ranges from core low-level capabilities to innovative consumer-facing web and mobile apps.

 Core capabilities developed include:

 After design, architecture and launch of several core capabilities, we began ideation of consumer experiences that could utilize one or more of the capabilities.
 We developed several proof-of-concept services and fully realized apps, including:

 Opportunity: As mobile phones have become the center of our digital lives, carriers have an opportunity to provide new value to customers.

 A key insight derived from direct qualitative user research is that consumers place high value on convenience and will trust a service with their personal information and data provided they have control and transparency.

 I was the lead Product Manager and evangelist for Mobile ID — a set of secure mobile identity services that provided win-win scenarios for businesses and consumers.